The Jupyter Notebook is an interactive computing environment that enables users to author notebook documents that include:

 .ipynb extension.
 This allows you to use familiar workflows for organizing your notebooks into folders and sharing them with others.

 Notebooks consist of a linear sequence of cells.
-There are four basic cell types:
+There are three basic cell types:

 Internally, notebook documents are JSON data with binary values base64 encoded.
 This allows them to be read and manipulated programmatically by any programming language.
 Because JSON is a text format, notebook documents are version control friendly.